Menu 0203 129 88 66

 Moving house/increasing your mortgage

-Life events such as moving house can also impact your life insurance policy, so don’t just assume everything will stay the same.
+Life events like moving house can also impact your life insurance policy, so don’t assume everything will stay the same.

-If you’re moving to a new home and your mortgage is increasing, then you’ll need to update your life insurance policy to reflect this change.
-Otherwise, you may not be fully protected in the event of something happening to you.
+If you’re moving to a new home and your mortgage increases, you must update your life insurance policy to reflect this change.
+Otherwise, you may not be fully protected if something happens to you.

 How can you change your policy?

-So if you’ve experienced a life change recently, don’t hesitate to give your life insurer a call.
+So, if you’ve recently experienced a life change, don’t hesitate to call your life insurer.

 How much additional cover can you secure?

 One way to prepare for the unexpected is to increase your life insurance coverage amount.
-This will provide extra financial security for you and your family should life take a turn for the worse.
+This will provide you and your family extra financial security should life take a turn for the worse.

 How much additional coverage you need will depend on your specific circumstances, but a good rule of thumb is to increase your coverage by at least the amount of your mortgage.